approov/quickstart-android-java-okhttp/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV DEPENDENCY

 The Approov integration is available via [`jitpack`](https://jitpack.io).
 This allows inclusion into the project by simply specifying a dependency in the `gradle` files for the app.
-Firstly, `jitpack` needs to be added as follows to the end the `repositories` section in the `build.gradle:20` file at the top level of the project:
+Firstly, `jitpack` needs to be added as follows to the end the `repositories` section in the `build.gradle` file at the top level of the project:

 ```
 maven { url 'https://jitpack.io' }